 The lens has a 67mm filter thread which works fine with both screw-in and special bayonet mount filters.

 The original clip-on plastic hood PH-SB 67mm costs around $50.
-But in real life I prefer to use the PH-SA 67mm from the 135mm F4 Macro and 150mm F2.8 lenses which doesn’t vignette the corners on this lens too.
+But I prefer using the PH-SA 67mm designed for the 135mm F4 Macro and 150mm F2.8 lenses.
+It doesn’t darken the corners on this lens too, even with filter.
+It also allows keeping only the one hood in my backpack for three lenses.
 Sometimes I use the Mamiya G2 bellows lens hood mounted with a special adapter.

 At the fully open aperture, this lens creates a light, hardly noticeable swirl of the background, which I like very much.
 It adds a bit of “magic” to the bokeh effect making the 105mm lens stand out from its analogs even in other medium format systems.